CloudaYolla/aws-architecting-ML-sagemaker/UseCases/Banking Fraud Prediction.md

 # Banking Fraud
-Every year, billions of banking transactions occur in the United States.
+Every year, billions of banking transactions occur.
 While only a small portion of those are fraudulent, the results can be devastating is a fraudulent transaction is not discovered.
 Costs include damage to the customer, to the company, and to regulator agencies tasked with confirming validity of payments.

 ## Fraud Detection
+You work for a multinational bank.
+There has been a significant increase in the number of customers experiencing credit card fraud over the last few months.
+A major news outlet even recently published a story about the credit card fraud you and other banks are experiencing.

+As a response to this situation, you have been tasked to solve part of this problem by leveraging machine learning to identify fraudulent credit card transactions before they have a larger impact on your company.
+You have been given access to a dataset of past credit card transactions, which you can use to train a machine learning model to predict if transactions are fraudulent or not.

 Today, your task is to design a system capable of automatically catching fraudulent transactions.
 You will have a variety of approaches to evaluate.
 You will have labeled data, so you can design a classification approach.
 Your challenge will be finding the right model, or combinations of models, that detect the most fraudulent transactions.

 ## Your Data